UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 ******************************************************

 Pages inherit Template Pages, these latter have a base html template file and optionally a bunch of template blocks.
-Blocks can be of different kind, like the simplest one called HTMLBlock that's a Text Field that takes a raw html with django's template statements as well.
+Blocks can be of different type, like the simplest one called HTMLBlock that's a Text Field that takes a raw html with django's template statements.
 This means that in a HTMLBlock we can load template tags and use Django Template filters and statements, as we use to do following the Official Django Documentation.